jdupak/diploma-thesis/src/00_thesis.md

 In Rust, unlike object-oriented languages like Java or C++, the only subtyping relationship, apart from identity, arises from lifetimes[^var3].
 Two regions (representing lifetimes) can either be unrelated, subsets of each other in terms of CFG nodes (`'a: 'b`), or equal (resulting from `'a: 'b` and `'b: 'a`).
 The dependency of subtyping on the inner parameter is called variance.

-[^var3]: During type inference computation, there can also be subtyping relations with general kinds of types (like <integer>),which is mostly used for literals without a type annotation, where we know it is "some kind" of integer, but we do not yet know which one.
+[^var3]: During type inference computation, there can also be subtyping relations with general kinds of types (like <integer>), which is mostly used for literals without a type annotation, where we know it is "some kind" of integer, but we do not yet know which one.

 > **Definition** [@reference]
 >